micklemacklemore/MetalSoftBody/README.md

 The basic rendering & shading code was repurposed from the sample code in *Metal by Tutorials* by Caroline Begbie & Marius Horga.

 ## Features
-- Real-time PBD soft-body physics simulation
+- Real-time XPBD soft-body physics simulation
 - Interactive grabber (raycasting + vertex manipulation)
 - Basic lighting